UCL-ARC/green-hpc-course/index.md

 ## Catering

-No catering is provided at this event.
-Local organisors will be on hand to suggest locations for refreshments and lunch.
+Refereshements are provided for the the morning and afternoon breaks.
+Lunch is not provided.
+Local organisors will be on hand to suggest locations for lunch.

 :::::::::::::::::::::::::::::::::::::: callout